• Skip to primary navigation

 Add some chalk to the fun!

-Someone got the bright idea to grab some sticks of sidewalk chalk and dip them into the paint.
 This made for a neat effect when drawing, but even more interesting was how the paint immediately hardened in layers when they dipped their chalk into each of the colours in the tray, so they ended up with these beautiful, multi-coloured sticks of chalk.
-They would then crumble the layers off and mash them into the pavement.

 What fun!